-For dog owners moving to Chicago, it can be a bit tricky understanding all the subtle nuances of living in the city.
-From extreme seasonal weather to the fees associated with dog ownership, it’s important to be aware of everything that goes into living in Chicago with a pet.
-Check out our tips on what you need to know when moving to Chicago with a dog, and make sure you and your pet are prepared!
+For dog owners moving to Chicago, especially from the suburbs or rural areas, living in a big city can present some unique challenges.
+From extreme seasonal weather to the fees associated with dog ownership, it’s important to be aware of everything that goes into being a Chicago dog owner.
+Check out our tips below to learn what you need to know before moving to Chicago to ensure you and your pet are prepared!

 Choosing Your Neighborhood

 Chicago is known for its diverse cultural background and the pocket neighborhoods surrounding the downtown skyscrapers.
-From Ukrainian Village to Chinatown or The Loop compared to Wicker Park, it’s important for dog owners to take into consideration what neighborhood would best suit their lifestyle.
-While a condo in the heart of the city might be great for smaller dogs, it might not be the best fit for larger dogs that need the space to run.
-Thinking about walking distance to nearby dog parks or neighborhoods with an abundance of dog-friendly venues can be something to consider when moving to Chicago.
+With such a wide array of areas to choose from, it’s important as a dog owner to take into consideration which neighborhood would best suit you and your dog’s lifestyle.
+While a condo in the heart of the city might be great for smaller dogs, it might not be the best fit for larger dogs that need more space to exercise.
+Depending on your dog’s personality and activity level, the walking distance to nearby dog parks, or areas with an abundance of dog-friendly venues or breweries, can be an important aspect to consider when moving to Chicago.

 Fees and licenses

 All dogs over 4 months of age are required to obtain a city dog license through the Office of the City Clerk.
 Dogs must be registered with the City of Chicago (per Municipal Code 07-12-140) with a current rabies vaccination.
 Sterilized dog licenses are $5, and unsterilized dog licenses are $50.
-Seniors get a discounted price of $2.50 for sterilized dogs, and $5 for unsterilized dogs.
+Senior citizens receive a discounted price of $2.50 for sterilized dogs and $5 for unsterilized dogs.
 Licenses can be purchased online or in person at one of the City Clerk offices.

 Finding a Dog Walker

 We’re going to make this one easy for you 🙂